 In recent years, orthopedic specialists have increased their ability to provide care and restorative treatment, especially in the arena of joint replacements.
 Since the first knee replacement was performed in 1968, the demand for artificial joints to replace natural ones lost to age and osteoarthritis has grown dramatically.

 Part of the reason is an aging population, but don’t be misled.
 Senior citizens aren’t the only patients seeking orthopedic treatments and surgeries.
 More than 20 percent of Americans are affected by arthritis, and two-thirds of them are under the age of 65.
+Among the young and old alike, the rise in sports medicine has paralleled the popularity of athletics and rigorous exercise, with surgeries and physical therapies at the epicenter of treatment.

 A Canadian survey released in 2003 showed that the number of knee replacements performed on patients under 55 rose by 90 percent between 1994 and 2001.
 The reasons?
 More active lifestyles, better prostheses, and improved surgical techniques.